michaelabon/d2/content/posts/inventory-management.md

 Compare your drops with 1) expert wisdom (same as DIM) and 2) community-selected perks.

+## [D2 Gunsmith]

+Craft your own god roll,
+see how the perks and masterworking affect the stats, and copy your wishlists into DIM.

 ## [D2 Checklist]

 Turns out, the armor that the vendors sell can actually be great!